goostengine/goost-docs/development/general_principles.rst

-If you think that GDScript is still too slow for your use cases, you may consider re-implementing a feature in Goost using C++ if you think that it will benefit other developers (see Usefulness criteria).
+If you think that GDScript is still too slow for your use cases, you may consider re-implementing a feature in Goost using C++ if you think that it will benefit other developers (see "Usefulness" criterion).
 The most common bottlenecks may be math operations, procedural generation, machine learning etc.

 Reusability
 ~~~~~~~~~~~